-Welcome to my travel blog which will cover 47 years of travel to 171 countries, mostly on work assignments for the US Government.
-Postings to date focus on travel since 2008.
-I am gradually curtailing my travel and will be taking a break from this blog for a while to start another one.
-When I resume I plan to make necessary edits, add more photographs and write on overseas postings and travel prior to 2008.
+Welcome to my travel blog which will cover 47 years of travel to 175 countries, mostly on work assignments for the US Government.
+Postings to date focus on travel between 2008 and 2014.
+I am gradually curtailing my travel and will be taking a break from this blog to start another one.

 Well it appears we made it out of Spain in the nick of time.
 We just spend a week in Madrid and could feel the pressure building in the city's plazas for some major demonstrations just before this weekends Spanish elections.
 Currently Spain has a 21 percent unemployment rate, with 40 percent among the youth.
 This could be a recipe for serious violence in the coming days and weeks.

 But we won't let this detract from our overall wonderful week and we have decided that Madrid is now one of our favorite cities.
 It is clean, has good weather, an excellent transportation system, great restaurants and cafes, beautiful plazas and elegant shops.
 And there are lots of stimulating things to see and do in the city and in the region.
 For starters there are its two world famous art museums -- the Prado (http://www.museodelprado.es/en) and the Thyssen-Bornemesza (http://www.museothyssen.org/en/thyssen/home) which were open in the evenings (thank goodness, since I had to work during the day).